mvolkmann/blog/src/d3/00-article.md

 <div class="bar"></div>
 ```

-Reloading the page in the browser, we see that
+Reloading the page in the browser, you will see that
 the update sub-selection holds these two elements with the values 7 and 13.
 The enter sub-selection now contains a single placeholder with the value 2.
 The exit sub-selection is empty.

 To see the third scenario, add three more `div` elements
 with a class of "bar" so there are a total of five.
-Reloading the page in the browser, we see that
+Reloading the page in the browser, you will see that
 the update sub-selection holds three elements with the values 7, 13, and 2.
 The enter sub-selection is empty.
 The exit sub-selection holds two elements that can be removed.

 In order to support changing data, both values and the number of values,
-we need to handle all three sub-selections.
+you need to handle all three sub-selections.
-This means we need a way to iterate over the elements in each.
+This means you need a way to iterate over the elements in each.

 To iterate over all the elements in the update sub-selection
 call methods such as `text` directly on the selection object.